sswam/allemande/doc/intro.md

 Address AIs by name to get their attention, with a capital letter or @ sign.

-Lori is a good one to start with.
-She has meta-powers of 25 agents combined!
+Loni is a good one to start with.
+She has meta-powers of many other agents combined!

 > Ally, how are you?
 > Can you help, @loni?
 > Illu, let's draw a garden!
 > Tell me about the strong models, Yenta.

-Send an empty "poke" message to continue AI conversations.
-You'll need to do this after Illu writes an image prompt for you.
+Send an empty message to continue AI conversations, this called a "poke".
+You'll need to do this after Illu writes an AI art prompt for you.

 You can say @anyone for a random AI, or @everyone for several responses.

-## Select Characters and Tools
+## A Few of our Characters and Tools

 **General Chat**
 - Loni: our meta-agent, sends your message to the best AI for the job; great for beginners.
-- Ally/Allie, Barbie, Callam, Dante: friendly chat
+- Ally, Barbie, Callam, Dante: friendly chat
 - Flashi, Emmy, Claude, Gemmi: strong assistants
 - Fli, Emm, Clu, Gemm: for concise responses

 **AI Art**
-- Illu, Gema: image prompting
+- Illu: image prompting
 - Jily, Hily: high quality, realistic images
 - Poni: cartoon / anime images, use "rating safe" in prompt to avoid nudity
 - Coni: semi-realistic images, use "rating safe" in prompt to avoid nudity